 Carriers accept the claim, investigate for months, then issue a denial letter hoping you have already spent money on repairs or moved on.
 We document the timeline to support bad faith arguments and force resolution.

 Carriers issue an insultingly low initial payment, then drag out the supplemental process for months.
 The goal is to exhaust your patience and resources so you accept less than owed.
-We break through the delay with aggressive documentation and demands.
+We break through the delay with thorough documentation and demands.

 Carriers cite exclusions that do not actually apply to your claim.
 For example, claiming "maintenance exclusion" on a sudden pipe burst, or "earth movement exclusion" on hurricane-caused settling.
 We analyze your policy word-by-word to challenge improper exclusions.